-The MTA and the State of New York have both filed notices of appeal from Justice Cozzen's inconsistent ruling.
-That August 22 ruling does not contain any order directing any of the Defendants to stop collection, transfer or application of the MTA payroll mobility tax.
-MTA, based upon its review of the claims asserted, strongly believes that the two actions consolidated in Nassau County, much as the other noted lawsuits challenging the constitutionality and legality of Chapter 25 of the Laws of 2009 that have been dismissed, are without merit.
+MTA and the State of New York have both appealed Justice Cozzens' inconsistent judgment to the Court of Appeals, which has transferred the appeals to the Appellate Division, Second Department.
+The judgment does not contain any order directing any of the defendants to stop collection, transfer or application of the payroll mobility tax.

+MTA, based upon its review of the claims asserted, strongly believes that the actions consolidated in Nassau County, much as the other noted lawsuits challenging the constitutionality and legality of Chapter 25 of the Laws of 2009 that have been dismissed, are without merit.
 MTA intends to continue to defend vigorously the constitutionality of the law in question in these actions, the final outcomes of which must await further determinations by the courts.